FaithlessLooting/Gender-Decoder/README.md

- Based on a tool created by @LovedayBrooke availble from http://gender-decoder.katmatfield.com/
+ Based on a tool created by @LovedayBrooke available  from http://gender-decoder.katmatfield.com/

     This tool is intended to allow recruiters to check if a job description will appeal more to a male or female candidate